Events

 This volunteer-restored public woodland on the river's edge is a MUST SEE in Spring!

 What does an area that was formerly choked with non-native, invasive plants look like a few years after you have removed all of the invaders?
 See how East Tennessee's wildflowers and native shrubs bounced back with vigor, even after spending more than 25 years covered by invasives.
 Guided tour for first-time visitors!
 Bring a picnic lunch to enjoy after the tour.
 Those who have been to visit before are free to self-guide and ask questions of the volunteers.
+Group size is limited to 15; register promptly!

 May 2026